 The enclosed indoor coaster concept has since been copied many times the world over, but when you ride the Magic Kingdom’s Space Mountain, you’re riding a piece of history.

-As a front-runner in so many ways, it’s suiting that it is one of the first attractions to implement WDW’S new Memory Maker on-ride face recognition technology!
+As a front-runner in so many ways, it makes sense that it is also one of the first attractions to implement WDW’s Photopass on-ride face recognition technology.

->

-> Read more about Space Mountain in our Coasters & Thrills issue WDW Magazine!
+Read more about Space Mountain in the January 2020 issue of WDW Magazine!